volfco/certsrv/README.md

 Users of other OSes must often manually create an CSR and then use the Certificate Services web page (certsrv) to get a certificate.
 This is not ideal, as it is a manual and time consuming (and creating a csr with OpenSSL on the command line is confusing and complicated.)

 This is a simple litle Python client for the certsrv page, so that Python programs can get certificates without manual operation.
+This client also can be invoked as a standalone program.

 ## Prerequisites
 The IIS server running the certsrv utility must have Basic Authentication enabled, and it MUST listen on HTTPS with a valid certificate.

 It is known to work on Windows 2008R2 and 2012R2, but I'm sure it works on everything from 2003 to 2016.

+You must be using **Python 3.4**.
+Python 3 introduced breaking changes to `urllib`, so this program is not backwards compatible.

 ## Disclaimer
 The certsrv page is not an API, so this is obviously a little hackish and a little fragile.
 It will break if Microsoft does any changes to the certsrv application.